- What makes Swiss Diamond superior?

 - Does Swiss Diamond promote healthy cooking?

-- Does Swiss Diamond use PFOA?
+- Does Swiss Diamond use PFOA, and is it safe for use?

 - Should I use the same heat settings as the cookware I have now?